 - Decide what meals you are going to eat for the week.
 Remember to try and eat every 2-3 hours.
 Write down what you are going to cook and make your grocery list.

-- Designate one or two day(s) per week to prep all of your food.
+- Designate one or two day(s) per week to prep all of your food (we usually do food prep on Sunday and another one on Wednesday or Thursday).

 - Having food prepped will give you more time during the week to devote to your workouts or just relax!